1.1 Our commitment to protecting your privacy

 FortisBC limits both the amount and type of personal information collected to that which is necessary to fulfill the identified purposes.

-With your consent, we may collect Personal Information from you in person, at one of our offices, over the telephone or by corresponding with you via mail or email, when you choose to participate in a competition or survey, through our account online service, or otherwise through the Internet, including without limitation, using our social media platforms or chat service on our website.
+With your consent, we may collect Personal Information from you in person, at one of our offices, over the telephone or by corresponding with you via mail or email, when you choose to participate in contests or promotions, or survey, through our account online service, or otherwise through the Internet, including without limitation, using our social media platforms or chat service on our website.
 By providing your Personal Information to or otherwise corresponding with FortisBC via email or other electronic means, you acknowledge that you are aware that those means are not secure forms of communication.
 FortisBC will take reasonable precautions with electronic communications but we recommend not sending sensitive information via those means.

-The type of Personal Information we collect and maintain in your customer file, may include, but is not limited to your: name, mailing and property address, email address, telephone number, date of birth, credit history, transaction history, electricity consumption, driver’s license number and other payment and billing information.
+The type of Personal Information we collect and maintain in your customer file, may include, but is not limited to your: name, mailing and property address, email address, telephone number, date of birth, credit history, transaction history, energy consumption, driver’s license number and other payment and billing information.
 FortisBC may collect your social insurance number for very limited purposes (i.e. to run a credit check), however, FortisBC will not retain a copy of your social insurance number on our file.

 4.2 Use and disclosure

 FortisBC limits the use and disclosure of personal information for purposes other than those identified purposes, unless the consent of the Individual has been obtained or if the use and disclosure is permitted or required by Privacy Legislation.

 Unless we have your explicit Consent to do so, we will not sell, rent or lease your Personal Information to third parties.